PrairieLearn/PrairieLearn/docs/installing.md

 docker pull prairielearn/prairielearn:us-prod-live
 ```

 Additional tags are available for older versions.
-The list of available versions is viewable on the [hub.docker build page](https://hub.docker.com/r/prairielearn/prairielearn/builds/).
+The list of available versions is viewable on the [Docker Hub build page](https://hub.docker.com/r/prairielearn/prairielearn/builds/).

 ## Running PrairieLearn from a WSL2 instance